 - 7) Entries should be double checked to be sure horses are entered in the appropriate classes and divisions.
-Entries may be shown in one division only plus one equitation, one showmanship and miscellaneous class. - 8) Horses under 1 year of age are not allowed to compete. - 9) If you are a person with a disability and desire any assistive devices, services or other accommodations to participate in this activity, please contact Sandy Arnold at 703-201-4322 during business hours of 9 a.m. and 5 p.m. to discuss accommodations 5 days prior to the event.
+Entries may be shown in one division only plus one equitation, one showmanship, one trail and up to three miscellaneous classes. - 8) Horses under 1 year of age are not allowed to compete. - 9) If you are a person with a disability and desire any assistive devices, services or other accommodations to participate in this activity, please contact Sandy Arnold at 703-201-4322 during business hours of 9 a.m. and 5 p.m. to discuss accommodations 5 days prior to the event.
 TDD number is (800) 828-1120.